gnello/in-memory-file-storage-server/doc/filesystem.md

 by providing the appropriate flag (`O_CREATE` and `O_LOCK` respectively).
 We discuss each case.

 #### Open with no flag
-In this case, the file must be present in the filesystem and it must not be locked by other threads, that means that his reference count might be greater than zero.
+In this case, the file must be present in the filesystem and it must not be locked by any other thread, that means that his reference count might be greater than zero.
 After that, it can be accessed without additional concerns.
 If the file is not present in the filesystem or is locked, then the opening will fail.
 In addition, there might be a thread waiting to lock the file, or to open it with the `O_LOCK` flag, in this case the opening will fail, treating the file as if it were locked.

 #### Open with `O_LOCK` flag
-In this case, the file must be present in the filesystem, and it must not be locked by other threads.
-In addition, it must not be already opened by other threads, that means that his reference count must be equal to zero, or it may be greater than zero but his reference list must contain only the invoking thread.
+In this case, the file must be present in the filesystem, and it must not be locked by any other thread.
+In addition, it must not be already opened by any other thread, that means that his reference count must be equal to zero, or it may be greater than zero but his reference list must contain only the invoking thread.
 After that, it can be locked without additional concerns.
-If the file is not present or is locked by other threads, then the opening will fail.
-If the file is opened by other threads, the filesystem will wait until each thread closes it and his reference count shrinks to zero, or until his reference list will contain only the invoking thread, then it will lock the file as soon as possible.
+If the file is not present or is locked by any other thread, then the opening will fail.
+If the file is opened by any other thread, the filesystem will wait until each thread closes it and his reference count shrinks to zero, or until his reference list will contain only the invoking thread, then it will lock the file as soon as possible.

 #### Open with `O_CREATE` flag